 Austria is a very mining-friendly country.
 The Austrian governments plan for mineral resources even served as a blueprint for a notice of the EU to its member states: “In the EU the regulatory framework has to be structured in such a way as to encourage a supply with mineral resources from European sources.”

-Our two license areas are situated in the mineral-rich country of Styria, about 120 km to the south-east of Salzburg and about 85 km to the north-west of Graz.
-They cover the south-eastern slopes of the Woelzer Tauern, west of the large Poelstal fault zone.
-It comprises 99 granted claims near the village of Oberzeiring and 48 granted claims near in the gold bearing ore zone of Pusterwald.
-Both areas have a history of mining – mainly for gold and silver – as far back as to the early Middle Ages.
+Our gold project is situated in the mineral-rich district of Styria, about 120 km to the south-east of Salzburg and about 85 km to the north-west of Graz.
+It covers the south-eastern slopes of the Woelzer Tauern, west of the large Poelstal fault zone and comprises 48 granted claims in the gold bearing ore zone near the village of Pusterwald.
+This area has a well known history of mining - mainly for gold, silver, copper and lead - as far back as to the early Middle Ages.
 Historical artifacts even date back to the Bronze Age, to the Illyrians, the Celts and the Romans.

-Nowadays the exploration of ancient mining areas with modern methods is common practice worldwide in order to discover ore bodies, as yet unknown.
+Nowadays the exploration of ancient mining areas with modern methods is common practice worldwide in discovering as yet unknown mineralization/ore bodies.